We may earn money or products from the companies mentioned in this post.

 Multnomah Falls (Columbia River Gorge)

 If you have done any hiking in Oregon, you have likely been to Multnomah Falls.
+This Oregon hike is among the most well-known in the area.
 Multnomah Falls is one of the most recognizable images from the state of Oregon and for good reason.
-It is stunning!
-The image of the 620 foot falls cascading down framed by autumn colors of the maple trees surrounding is a visually stunning experience that you won’t soon forget.
+It is truly one of the great views throughout the state!
+The image of the 620-foot falls cascading down framed by the autumn colors of the maple trees surrounding is a visually stunning experience that you won’t soon forget.

 You can learn more about Multnomah Falls here.